Etsouali

-Etsouali or Etsouah is a small town in Djambala District in the Plateaux Department of the Republic of the Congo.
-It lies in the Lefini Reserve, north of Moembe and around 180 kilometres north of Brazzaville on the N2 road.
+Etsouali is a small town in Ngo District in the Plateaux Department of the Republic of the Congo.

+It lies in the Léfini Faunal Reserve, north of Moembe and around 180 kilometres north of Brazzaville on the N2 road.

 History

 On 12 March 1992, a Twin Otter of the Lina Congo airline crashed during a thunderstorm near Etsouali during a flight from Maya Maya Airport in Brazzaville.
 The crash killed three crew members, but the five passengers survived.